Particular/docs.particular.net/samples/logging/log4net-custom/sample.md

 - nservicebus/logging
 ---

+> [!WARNING]
-WARNING: This sample is obsolete and incompatible with NServiceBus 8+.
+> This sample is obsolete and incompatible with NServiceBus 8+.
 Migration to a modern logging framework is recommended.
 If Log4Net must be used with NServiceBus, migrate to the Microsoft hosting and logging extensions and use the [Microsoft.Extensions.Logging.Log4Net.AspNetCore](https://github.com/huorswords/Microsoft.Extensions.Logging.Log4Net.AspNetCore) package.

 ## Introduction